dhana0123/bellu_sellar_onboarding/replit.md

 - `npm run start`: Start production server
 - Database schemas are automatically synced via Mongoose models

-The application is designed to be deployed on platforms like Replit, with appropriate environment variable configuration for MongoDB connections and Brevo email service credentials.
+The application is designed to be deployed on platforms like Replit, with appropriate environment variable configuration for PostgreSQL connections and Brevo email service credentials.

+## Recent Changes (2025-01-30)
+- ✅ Successfully migrated from MongoDB + Mongoose to PostgreSQL + Drizzle ORM
+- ✅ Updated branding from "Bellu Kart" to "Bellu"
+- ✅ Redesigned UI for serious tech company aesthetic (black background, white buttons, no gradients)
+- ✅ All database operations now use Drizzle with PostgreSQL
+- ✅ Removed all MongoDB dependencies and files
+- ✅ Created documentation for environment variables including original MongoDB setup for reference